 There's nothing worse than having a mess in your data.
 Knowing how to return data that's been grouped or filtered based on aggregate functions can really help you clean things up.
 To this end, we show you how to work with

 HAVING in these circumstances.
 We'll explain how to retrieve result rows using distinct values as a parameter in an aggregate function, which will really amp up your queries.

 SQL Cheat Sheet also demystifies SQL subqueries, so no worries if you can't remember the syntax.
 We cover the lot: single-value, multiple-value, and correlated subqueries.
 You'll also find out:

 INoperators with subqueries returning single or multiple values

 - What inequality operators are and how to use them

 - The proper SQL syntax of the set operations like

 Stop querying in the dark.
-Download the free Vertabelo SQL Cheat Sheet right now!
+Subscribe to our newsletter and download the best Vertabelo SQL Cheat Sheet for free right now!